 Unless you have practiced Aerial Yoga elsewhere, you are required to attend our pre-requisite Introduction to Aerial Yoga Workshop (see Workshops) before attending a drop-in class.
 We only have 9 hammocks, so please register online or call ahead for both Aerial workshops and classes. *If you have a spinal condition, injury, or medical issues that prevent you from inverting (glaucoma, heart condition, etc) or backbending, please obtain your doctor’s permission.

 *This class is not donation-based.
 Cost is $15.

 A glowing, candle-lit, pre-bedtime gift to Self!
-Come to this later-evening practice that incorporates both Yin (calming) and Yang (heat building) energies to find strength, flexibility, balance, and clarity.
+Come to this later-evening practice to find balance and clarity.
 This sequence helps to burn off any of the day’s acquired blockages, and has an emphasis on calming poses to transition the body to relaxation in preparation for a deep and healing night’s sleep.